How Boolean search operators make searching a piece of cake

 Can you spot the issue with the query above?

-Mississippi is really hard to spell.
-I know.
-I got it wrong first time (all hail spell check).
-So I need to include misspellings in my search.
+Mississippi is tough to spell.
+So you need to include misspellings in your search.

-There are two ways I could tackle this.
-I could include all spelling variations I can think of in my query, like “Misissippi mud pie” or “Missisippi mud pie”.
-But there’s a lot of possible permutations and I could miss some.
+There are two ways you could tackle this.
+You could include all spelling variations in your query, like “Misissippi mud pie” or “Missisippi mud pie”.
+But there’s a lot of possible permutations and you could miss some.

-Instead, I can add an asterisk (*).
+Instead, you can add an asterisk (*).
 Add this wildcard operator at the end of words to find all variations of that word.
-So including choc* in my query would find mentions of chocolate, chocolates, chocolatey, choccy, chockful, etc.
+So including choc* in your query would find mentions of chocolate, chocolates, chocolatey, choccy, chockful, etc.

-For my Mississippi mud pie example, I use this -
+For my Mississippi mud pie example, you can use this -

 Asterick query Boolean search operator

 This isn't perfect as the mis* in this query will search for hundreds of potential words that start mis.
-But it shouldn't cause too many problems, as the results will still be related to the more unusual mud pie phrase.
+It shouldn't cause too many problems, as the results will relate to the more unusual mud pie phrase.

 The asterisk worked as expected -